Spring is in the air, and so are college fairs!

 The University of Portland will be the host site for the Spring College Fair hosted by PNACAC (Pacific NW Association of College Admission Counseling).
 I encourage 10th and 11th-grade students and their parents to attend the fair.

 As the event is automated, students are asked to register before attending the event, to eliminate filling out prospect cards at each college table every time.
-Access the registration form here: http://www.gotocollegefairs.com/.
+Access the registration form here: https://app.strivescan.com/students.
 Completing the form creates a barcode which you should print and bring with you to the fair.
 Colleges will simply scan the barcodes to obtain your information (and track “demonstrated interest“).
-The barcode streamlines the fair for students (vs. filling out cards at every college table) giving you more time to learn about the colleges that interest you.

 Juniors, I highly recommend that you plan to attend in preparation for writing applications and essays this summer.
 Now is the time you want to focus on your college list.
 If you haven’t started exploring colleges, use the fair to start your research.
 If you already have some schools in mind, check the list below to see who attended last spring, and keep checking here for a list of this year’s attendees.
 If your schools are in attendance, it is important to make an effort to show up at the fair and meet the rep. Demonstrated interest is one of many factors taken into consideration during an application review.
 Continue reading